-In addition to this each services produce a business plan setting out the service level objectives, actions to achieve the objectives, contribution to the vision and priorities, budget, risks etc. The business plans, service level objectives and KPIs are monitored at Department Management Teams.
-The final piece for performance management is individual objectives.
-The actions required to deliver business plan objectives are reflected in team and individual plans forming the basis for annual and interim appraisals.
-Appraisals are scored to reflect individual performance and contribution towards the delivery of the Council's priorities.
+In addition to this, each service produces a business plan setting out the service level objectives, actions to achieve the objectives, contribution to the vision and priorities, budget and risks.
+The business plans, service level objectives and KPIs are monitored through each service block.
+In 2017-18 the focus will be on developing commissioning mandates which align to the Corporate Plan and Borough Manifesto priorities.
+The final element of performance management is individual objectives.
+The actions required to deliver business plan objectives are reflected in team and individual plans forming the basis of annual and interim appraisals.
+Appraisals are scored to reflect individual performance and the contribution towards the delivery of the Council's priorities.
 Regular team meetings and one-to-ones support the monitoring of delivery.
-Corporate quarterly monitoring provided senior managers and Members with an overview of the Council's direction of travel.
+Corporate quarterly monitoring provides senior managers and Members with an overview of the Council's direction of travel.